jostylr/event-when/README.md

 ---
 <a name="action"></a>
-### action(str name, f function, ) --> depends
+### action(str name, f function, obj context ) --> depends

 This allows one to associate a string with handler primitive for easier naming.
 It should be active voice to distinguish from event strings.
+Action with function is the primary use, but one can also have contexts associated with it.
+Most of the time it is better to associate a context with the on operation.

 __arguments__

 * `name` This is the action name.
+If it has a colon, then a context can be called upon from the scopes by that name.
+A `:*` will reflect the action name as the context name.
 * `f` The function action to take.
-* `context` Either a string to call the scope from the emitter when invoking f or an object directly.
-If the string ends in `~`, then the context will be called in as an object; it will make the object at this point (using emitter.scope) if it does not already exist.
+* `context` If present, it is what is passed along to the execution of the handler in the third slot.

 __return__

 * 0 arguments.
 Returns the whole list of defined actions.